manbropig/calculator/readme.md

    * listen for ng-keypress
    * create a 'key' based on the key that was pressed
    * call calculator.process(key), where 'key' is the key that was created from the key that was pressed
+   * This should be relatively straightforward since all of the logic is in the Calculator Class.

 * Division by 0 currently returns 'infinity' while the iOS app will return 'Not a number'.